vaneenige/webgl-structure/README.md

 * **Tools:** Used to store useful tools like a [GUI](https://github.com/dataarts/dat.gui) for changing variables in real-time, [orbit controls](https://github.com/mattdesl/three-orbit-controls) for user movement in the THREE.js world and a [stats monitor](https://github.com/mrdoob/stats.js/) to keep track of performance in the application. *These can all be turned on and off in the user settings.*

 #### THREE.js
-To create amazing things with THREE.js you should only have to focus on two things: Creating the magical environment and adding bringing it to life with movement.
+To create amazing things with THREE.js you should only have to focus on two things: Creating the magical environment and bringing it to life with movement.

 * **Create:** After creating the basic requirements to run a THREE.js world the environment is created.
 This environment can be stored globally and adjusted by the GUI.
 This can be found in `environment.js`.